vphongph/maidsafe_autonomi/CONTRIBUTING.md

 ## Development Process

 PRs should target the `main` branch.
-Please use the [Conventional Commits](https://www.conventionalcommits.org/) specification for commit messages.
+We recommend using clear, descriptive commit messages that explain the purpose of your changes.

 ## Support